version 7-August (this syllabus is tentative, and will change over the semester, please refresh your browser for updates)

-I highly recommend you set up a hypothes.is account which you can use to make notes on the textbook, and other documents you find online, for all your classes.
+I highly recommend you find an online notetaking system, like hypothes.is, which you can use to make notes on the textbook, and other documents you find online, for all your classes.

 This textbook doesn't print well, but if you know that you're going to have problems with an online textbook, there are many good options I would be happy to help you with so please contact me.

 The textbook will be updated throughout the semester, so you should refresh it periodically.

 The holistic approach of anthropology means you have to learn a little bit about many topics, and we're going to read the entire textbook.

 Reading a textbook is not like reading a novel.
 Read carefully and check yourself to make sure you understand everything.
 Study the Introduction and "Focus Questions" at the beginning of each section.
 Make sure to click on all the required links (the ones in GREEN ALL CAPITALS) and read them also.
 You don't have to click all the optional links or watch all the videos.
 You can pretty much ignore the second half of all the captions where I give licensing and permissions info, but the first part of the caption is usually interesting.

 If you don't completely understand a term or a concept, look it up, check another biological anthropology textbook, or an internet search engine.
 Be careful if you use the internet or a college dictionary to define terms, because the same word may have many meanings, and how it is used in popular conversation may be very different from how we use it in biological anthropology, so try to consult your textbook first.
 For concepts you don't completely understand very well, transform your confusion into the assignment below.